mit-acl/separator/README.md

 * If you set `USE_GLPK` to `ON` (the default option), the [GLPK](https://www.gnu.org/software/glpk/) solver will be used, and, if not currently installed, it will be downloaded and installed automatically in your computer.
 * If you set `USE_GLPK` to `OFF`, you need to have the [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/) installed beforehand (you can check that it is properly installed by typing `gurobi.sh` in the terminal).
 Have a look at [this section](#issues-when-installing-gurobi) if you have any issues during the installation/compilation.

-*Which solver is faster?* It depends on the exact problem you may want to solve.
+*Which solver is faster?* It depends on the exact problem you want to solve.
 For the kind of LPs solved in [MADER](https://github.com/mit-acl/mader), GLPK runs faster.

 ## Instructions